VendArt at MakerFX

 Soldered Perfboards

-Left to Right: Solenoid, Solenoid Driver, Buck Converter, Raspberry Pi Pico Microcontroller, Demo Buttons
+Left to Right (per image): Solenoid, Solenoid Driver, Buck Converter, Raspberry Pi Pico Microcontroller, Redundancy Engage and Disengage Buttons

 Solenoid Driver/Buck Converter Stack